-Control objective 1: The relevant mandatory requirements in Section B of the Handbook have been met.
+Control objective 1: The relevant mandatory requirements in Section B of the Handbook have been met

-We identified no significant issues in relation to this control objective.
+We identified no significant weaknesses in relation to the above control objective.

-NHS Lothian has complied with the mandatory requirements as stated in the Property Transactions Handbook which all holding bodies must adhere to, which includes the effective use of professional advisers.
+NHS Lothian has complied with the mandatory requirements as stated in the Property Transactions Handbook which all holding bodies must adhere to.

-Control objective 2: Appropriate and independent legal and property advisers have been appointed.
+Control objective 2: Appropriate and independent legal and property advisers have been appointed

-We identified no significant issues in relation to this control objective.
+We identified no significant weaknesses in relation to the above control objective.

-Appropriate professional advice and recommendations have been given for each transaction.
+Appropriate professional advice and recommendations have been received and followed for each transaction.

-Control objective 3: Legally binding property arrangements have been signed off by the Chief Executive.
+Control objective 3: Legally binding property arrangements have been signed off by the Chief Executive

-We identified no significant issues in relation to this control objective.
+We identified no significant weaknesses in relation to the above control objective.